Neurofeedback

 2. Is Neurofeedback a Cure?

-3. What Conditions Can it Help?
+3. What Conditions Can It Help?

-Professional bodies which recognize Clinical Neurofeedback:
+Professional Bodies Recognizing Clinical Neurofeedback:

 2. American Academy of Child and Adolescent Psychiatry